quynhmanh/gatsby-starter-kontent-lumen/README.md

 ### Create codebase

-1. Click on "Use this repository" button to [create your own repository from this template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+1. Click on "Use this template" button to [create your own repository from this template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 ### Create content source